Comparing the best seasons in Premier League history is a popular task whether on a talk show or sat in the pub.

 It didn’t take long the Special One to live up to his own hype, though they had to wait until matchday 12 to sit atop the table.

-A shock loss to Manchester City was their only defeat of the season, but Chelsea bounced back with near-perfection, winning 19 of their next 22 league matches.
+A shock loss to Manchester City was their only defeat of the season, but Chelsea bounced back with near-perfection, winning 19 of their next 22 league matches - they were certainly a popular pick in football prediction tips.

 The Blues finished the campaign with an historic list of achievements: most clean sheets, most away wins, fewest away goals conceded, most wins and fewest goals conceded.
 As far as 888 sport predictions go, nobody expected Chelsea to be as dominant as they were.